wragge/srnsw-indexes/README.md

 # SRNSW Index Harvester

-This repository provides code to harvest data from the indexes published online by State Records NSW and save them as CSV files.
+Here you'll code to harvest data from the indexes published online by State Records NSW and save them as CSV files.

-Copies of the harvested CSV files are available in the `data` directory.
+I've pre-harvested all the current indexes for your convenience.
+You can browse them below, or poke around in the `data` directory.
+You can also download a [zip file](https://github.com/wragge/srnsw-indexes/archive/master.zip) (about 25mb) containing the complete repository

-There's more [details about the available indexes](https://www.records.nsw.gov.au/archives/collections-and-research/guides-and-indexes/indexes-a-z) on the SRNSW site.
+There are more [details about the available indexes](https://www.records.nsw.gov.au/archives/collections-and-research/guides-and-indexes/indexes-a-z) on the SRNSW site.

+Thanks to the SRNSW staff and volunteers for preparing all this most excellent data.

 ## Harvested indexes